signal-ai/prometheus-ecs-sd/README.md

 ## Info
 This tool provides Prometheus service discovery for Docker containers running on AWS ECS.
 You can easily instrument your app using a Prometheus client and enable discovery adding an ENV variable at the Service Task Definition.
 Your container will then be added to the list of Prometheus targets to be scraped.
 Requires python2 and boto3.
 Works with Prometheus 2.x.
-It supports both bridge and awsvpc network mode.
+It supports bridge, host, and awsvpc network modes.

 ## Setup
 ``discoverecs.py`` should run alongside the Prometheus server.
 It generates targets using JSON file service discovery.
 It can